Attempted assassination of Ronald Reagan: Shooting

-Within moments of the first shots, Secret Service agent Dennis McCarthy (no relation to agent Tim McCarthy) dove across the sidewalk and landed directly on Hinckley as others pushed him to the ground.
-Another Cleveland-area labor official, Frank J. McNamara, joined Antenucci and started punching Hinckley in the head, striking him so hard he drew blood.
-Agent Dennis McCarthy later reported that he had to "strike two citizens" to force them to release Hinckley.
-Secret Service agent Robert Wanko (misidentified as "Steve Wanko" in a newspaper report) deployed an Uzi submachine gun concealed in a briefcase to cover the president's evacuation and to deter a potential group attack.
+Within moments of the first shots, Secret Service agent Dennis McCarthy (no relation to Tim McCarthy) dove across the sidewalk and landed directly on Hinckley, as others pushed Hinckley to the ground.
+Another Cleveland-area labor official, Frank J. McNamara, joined Antenucci and began punching Hinckley in the head, striking him so hard that he drew blood.
+Dennis McCarthy later reported that he had to "strike two citizens" to force them to release Hinckley.
+Secret Service agent Robert Wanko deployed an Uzi submachine gun concealed in a briefcase to cover the president's evacuation, and to deter a potential group attack.

 The day after the shooting, Hinckley's gun was given to the ATF, which traced its origin.
 In just 16 minutes, agents found that the gun had been purchased at Rocky's Pawn Shop in Dallas, Texas, on October 13, 1980.
-It had been loaded with six "Devastator" brand cartridges, which contained small aluminum and lead azide explosive charges designed to explode on contact; the bullet that hit Brady was the only one that exploded.
+It had been loaded with six Devastator brand cartridges, which contained small aluminum and lead azide explosive charges designed to explode on contact, but the bullet that hit Brady was the only one that exploded.
 On April 2, after learning that the others could explode at any time, volunteer doctors wearing bulletproof vests removed the bullet from Delahanty's neck.